DanielMerritt/XPath-Injection/README.md

-Script that automated XPath injection.
+Script that automates XPath injection.

 To use, replace the inject function with a function that returns True in the case of a success condition.